zowe/docs-site/docs/user-guide/mvd-configuration.md

 To access the Application Server through the Mediation Layer, use the Mediation Layer gateway server hostname and port.
 For example, when accessed directly, this is Zowe Desktop URL: `https://<appservername_port>/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

-The port number for the Zowe Desktop is the value of the `ZOWE_ZLUX_SERVER_HTTPS_PORT` variable in the `instance.env` file in the instance directory, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md).
+The port number for the Zowe Desktop is the value of the `ZWED_SERVER_HTTPS_PORT` variable in the `instance.env` file in the instance directory, see [Creating and configuring the Zowe instance directory](configure-instance-directory.md).

 When accessed through the API Mediation Layer, this is the Zowe Desktop URL:
 `https://<gwsname_port>/ui/v1/zlux/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`